cosmiconfig/cosmiconfig/README.md

 - a `soursocks.config.js` file exporting a JS object.

 cosmiconfig continues to search in these places all the way down the file tree until it finds acceptable configuration or hits the home directory.
 And it does all this asynchronously, so it shouldn't get in your way.

+If cosmiconfig finds a `--config` CLI argument, it will load that file, trying to parse it as either JSON, YAML, or JS.

 ## Installation